AsgardCms/Documentation/getting-started/installation.md

 **While AsgardCMS is in its beta period the below installation won't be available.**

 - Clone the [AsgardCMS repository](https://github.com/AsgardCms/Platform) manually
-- Install your prefered user package, either Sentinel ou Sentry,
+- Install your prefered user package, either Sentinel or Sentry,
 	- Sentinel :
 		- add `"cartalyst/sentinel": "dev-feature/laravel-5"`
 		- Add the Service Provider and aliases